Thomas-Geraghty/AdvancedDBCoursework/README.md

 security warnings before visiting `https://<host_ip>:3000/` for the main application

+## Importing the dataset

+`utils` contains a collection of scripts focused on importing data.
+See `utils/README.md` for details on how to use these scripts

 ## Tidying up the dataset

 This will unset any `location` field where the `coordinates` are [ 0, 0 ]